• Skip to primary navigation

 VPNs that log this type of data are the ones you want to avoid.

-Therefore, rather than looking for a VPN service that keeps no data logs – because there isn’t a zero log VPN that does this – look for VPNs that keep minimal logs and are transparent about it.
+Therefore, rather than looking for a VPN service that keeps no connection logs – because there isn’t a zero log VPN that does this – look for VPNs that keep minimal usage logs and are transparent about it.

 How to Find a VPN’s REAL Data Logging Policy